 - Preheat the oven to 350°F (175°C).

-- Mix all the dough ingredients in a food processor for a few minutes until the dough turns into a ball.
+- Mix all the crust ingredients in a food processor for a few minutes until the dough turns into a ball.
 If you don't have a food processor, you can mix by hand with a fork.

-- Bake for 30-40 minutes on lower rack or until the pie has turned a golden color.
+- Bake on lower rack for 30-40 minutes or until the pie has turned a golden color.

 Get moreStart free trial